 The bottom line is that there is certainly a level of risk that should be considered when it comes to devices like these.
 As people are becoming more aware of the danger that EMF radiation exposure poses, they will hopefully start taking a closer look at how they choose the devices they use.

-I feel confident that over the next few years we’ll get more information and studies specifically on wearable devices like these for children, and through that will gain a more complete understanding of how worth it they are.
+I feel confident that over the next few years we’ll get more information and studies specifically on wearable devices like these for children, and through that will gain a more complete understanding of how worth-it they really are.

 Is There No Reason To Get A Wearable Baby Monitor Like An Owlet?